 Methods: Simple descriptive statistics were used to describe the responses and regression analyses were used to evaluate which items predicted responses to key outcomes.

 Results:1823/5375 (34%) community-dwelling older people returned questionnaires.
-17% of respondents had prepared an ACP document with 4% completing an Advance Decision to Refuse Treatment (ADRT).
+17% of respondents had prepared an ACP document of whom 4% had completed an Advance Decision to Refuse Treatment (ADRT).
 5% of respondents stated that they had been offered an opportunity to talk about ACP.
 Predictors of completing an ACP document included: being offered the opportunity to discuss ACP, older age, better physical function and male gender.
 Levels of trust were higher for families than for professionals.
 One-third would be interested in talking about ACP if sessions were available.

-Conclusion: Although a third of the respondents were in favour of discussing ACP if the opportunity was available, only a relative minority (17%) had actively engaged.
+Conclusion: Although a third of the respondents were in favour of discussing ACP if the opportunity was available with their G.P, only a relative minority (17%) had actively engaged.
 Preferences were for informal discussions with family rather than professionals.

 Introduction